CWS T-1

 The CWS T-1 was the first serially-built car manufactured in Poland.
-A series of different cars based on the T-1 chassis designed by Tadeusz Tański (hence T-1) of the Centralne Warsztaty Samochodowe (hence CWS), with the body developed by Stanisław Panczakiewicz. it was the only motor car that could be completely dismantled and put together again with one tool, since all its screws and bolts had the same diameter (though you did need a screwdriver for the spark plugs).
+A series of different cars based on the T-1 chassis designed by Tadeusz Tański (hence T-1) of the Centralne Warsztaty Samochodowe (hence CWS), with the body developed by Stanisław Panczakiewicz.
+It was the only motor car that could be completely dismantled and put together again with one tool, since all its screws and bolts had the same diameter (though one did need a screwdriver for the spark plugs).

 In 1927 serial production for CWS T-1 started.

 Although the car was designed in 1922, it was not until 1925 the prototype tests were completed.
 Between 1925 and 1932 approximately 800 CWS T-1 and T-1 variants were produced.